Turkish court releases eight rights activists on bail in terrorism trial

 “We need a state of law and we need the support of our citizens.”

+Germany, which has seen a steady deterioration in ties with Turkey over the case and other rows, said it welcomed the decision, even though it remained concerned about Ankara’s record on rights.

+“That is an encouraging signal, a first step,” Foreign Minister Sigmar Gabriel said in a statement, adding that many Germans remained imprisoned in Turkey for no clear reason.

-Eser had earlier told the court that she had been arrested for doing her job.
+Eser, the local Amnesty director, had earlier told the court that she had been arrested for doing her job.

 “I don’t understand how I can be associated with three different terrorist organizations by having attended a workshop,” she said.
 “I don’t have anything to regret.
 I just did my work as a human rights defender.”

-Another accused, Ozlem Dalkiran, a member of the Turkish arm of the Citizens’ Assembly, a European rights group, told the court: “I have no idea why we’re here.”

-The prosecutor has cited Amnesty’s links to jailed hunger strikers and alleged that some of the defendants had contact with people who had downloaded the encrypted messaging app used by the coup plotters.
+The prosecutor has cited Amnesty’s links to jailed hunger strikers and alleged that some of the defendants had contact with people who had downloaded the encrypted messaging app used by the plotters of last year’s failed coup.

+Another accused, Ozlem Dalkiran, told the court: “I have no idea why we’re here.”

+“I dedicated my life to truth, human rights and justice.
+Now I am here being charged with membership in a terrorist organization,” said Dalkiran, a member of the Turkish arm of the Citizens’ Assembly rights organization.

 Authorities have jailed more than 50,000 people pending trial in a crackdown following the failed military coup.
 Erdogan says the purges across society are necessary to maintain stability in a key NATO country bordering Iran, Iraq and Syria.